 \subsection{Motivic spaces with transfers}

 First of all, in the second part of our motivic picture, we expect to work with abelian or additive categories, and as we know $Sm/k$ is neither.
-So, in the first step, we embed $Sm/k$ into the category of correspondences, denoted by $Cor_k$.
-This category has the same objects as $Sm/k$, and for morphisms we have
+So, in the first step, we embed $Sm/k$ into the category of finite correspondences, denoted by $Cor_k$.
+This category has the same objects as $Sm/k$, and for morphisms it has

 where an elementary correspondence is a subscheme $W$ of $X\times Y$ whose projection $W\to X$ is finite and onto a component of $X$.
 The category $Sm/k$ embeds into $Cor_k$ as the graph of each morphism $X\to Y \in Sm/k$ is an elementary correspondence.